Repulsive Latent Score Distillation for Solving Inverse Problems: Repulsive Variational Diffusion Sampling

 for $i = 1, \cdots, N$ and where $\bbu^{(i)} = [\bbx_0^{(i)}, \bbz_0^{(i)}]$.
 The regularization term is given by

-where $\lambda_t := \frac{4 T \sigma_v^2 \rho^2 \alpha_t}{\sigma_t}\frac{\text{d}\omega(t)}{\text{d}t}$ and $\gamma \geq 0$. \end{proposition}} Proof can be found in Appendix~\ref{app:proof_prop_2}.
-The update rule defined in Proposition \ref{prop:3} comprises three terms: a measurement matching term, an error term measuring the discrepancy between the variable in the ambient space and the augmented variable post-decoder, and a final term that combines a score-matching regularizer with a diversity-promoting component.
-This repulsion term acts as a second regularizer, enhancing diversity in the sampling process.
+where $\lambda_t := \frac{T \alpha_t}{\sigma_t}\frac{\text{d}\omega(t)}{\text{d}t}$ and $\gamma \geq 0$. \end{proposition}} The proof can be found in Appendix~\ref{app:proof_prop_2}.
+The gradient defined in Proposition \ref{prop:3} comprises three terms: a \emph{measurement matching term}, an \emph{error term} measuring the discrepancy between the variable in the pixel space and the decoded latent, and a \emph{regularization term} that combines a \emph{score-matching regularizer with a diversity-promoting component}.
+This repulsion term acts as a second regularizer, enhancing diversity during the sampling process.
 Our approach is not limited to any specific latent diffusion model.

-\paragraph{Optimization of latent RED-diff with repulsion.} Notice that the optimization problem in Proposition~\ref{prop:2} is highly non-convex (diffusion denoiser and the repulsion term) and difficult to solve.
-We adopt a half quadratic splitting technique~\cite{geman1995nonlinear}.
-The algorithm is shown in Algo~\ref{alg:posterior_opt} in Appendix~\ref{app:inverse_problems_results}.
-For the weighting function $\lambda_t$ ($\omega(t)$ is embedded), we follow the strategy introduced in~\cite{mardani2023variational}, where $\lambda_t = \lambda(\sigma_t/\alpha_t) = \lambda / \mathrm{SNR}_t$.